leo900807/CMS-bot/README.md

 # CMS-bot

-A discord bot to update tps format tasks.
+A discord bot to import tps format tasks to CMS or update tasks which were imported.

 Node.js version: v16.13.2